 (Red Thread Vow of Connection, Learn More Here)

 As I sit in Red Thread circles, I’m more and more amazed by our human spirit.
 I’m in awe by how much we endure as creatures on this earth.
 The transitions that come our way, the pain we’ve moved through, the beauty that shines through regardless.
 Red Thread Circles give space to hear from the many voices and bring connection to community.

 Simply stated, a Red Thread Circle gathers us together to explore our belonging, share our story, speak our voice, connect our common thread, claim our sacred responsibility and celebrate one another.

 I’m passionate about the Red Thread Circle because it’s helped me to claim belonging in life.
 As an artist, seeing differently comes naturally and often, it’s easy to feel like an outsider.
 As an empathic soul, it’s also easy to put walls up to protect myself from being hurt.
 In life, I there are times when I’ve felt alone.
 But, by participating with the Red Thread Circle regularly, it has give me eyes to see that I belong and have a sacred responsibility to the whole.
 The part I play in life MATTERS; being an artist is a gift and a necessity to life.
 As we move around the circle, each person claims their piece, an invitation to lay down comparing and, instead, celebrate each person’s unique gift.
 In a Red Thread Circle, there is a guideline not to “fix” or give advice, but rather to witness and be present.

-The summer of 2019, I was thrilled to be a support person for the Red Thread Guide program with the Intentional Creativity® Foundation to provide witness and encouragement for participants of the program.
+In 2019 and 2020, I was thrilled to provide support for the Red Thread Guide program with the Intentional Creativity® Foundation to bring witness and encouragement for participants of the program.
 It gave me access to deeper training around this beautiful process that can be an easy breezy celebration or an all day deep soul-searching event.

 Some of my favorite types of circles to call are: